 An alternative approach is to use a hashed version of your username and password combination and supply that data in your cURL command.

-The Cloudant Blog article Authorized curl, a.k.a acurl explains how to create an
+The Cloudant Blog article Authorized curl, a.k.a acurl explains how to create a more complex

 acurl command that makes use of this technique,